MetalPetal/MetalPetal/README.md

 A `MTIKernel` represents an image processing routine. `MTIKernel` is responsible for creating the cooresponding render or compute pipeline state for the filter, as well as building the `MTIImagePromise` for a `MTIImage`.

+### Alpha Type Handling

+If an alpha channel is used in an image, there are two common representations that are available: unpremultiplied (straight/unassociated) alpha, and premultiplied (associated) alpha.

+With unpremultiplied alpha, the RGB components represent the color of the pixel, disregarding its opacity.

+With premultiplied alpha, the RGB components represent the color of the pixel, adjusted for its opacity by multiplication.

+*[Stub]*

+### Render Graph Optimization

+*[Stub]*

 ### Concurrency Considerations

 `MTIImage` objects are immutable, which means they can be shared safely among threads.

 However, `MTIFilter` objects are mutable and thus cannot be shared safely among threads.

 A `MTIContext` contains a lot of states and caches thus cannot be shared safely among threads currently.
 We are still evaluating whether it's necessary to implement a thread-safe mechanism for `MTIContext` objects.

-### Alpha Type Handling

-*[Stub]*

-### Render Graph Optimization

-*[Stub]*

 ### Advantages over Core Image